KateR14/CLOSER_KR/basic-unit1.1/  what-is-data.md

 ## What makes these data?

-- What are the data types we observed in the weather app:
+- Data can be represented as:

-  - Numbers (quantitative) e.g. 16*
+  - Numbers e.g. 16*
-  - Text (qualitative) e.g. 'Sunny conditions will continue all day.' [comment]: is this a confusing example for qualitative data?
+  - Text e.g. 'Sunny conditions will continue all day.'
   - Symbols e.g. ☀️

 Data can come in lots of different formats but what are the characteristics of data that differentiates from them being *just* numbers, words and symbols?